TriplePanicLabs/grindurus-protocol/README.md

 ## Roles
 ### Owner Role
 The `owner` has the highest level of authority in the contract and is responsible for administrative operations, governance, and configuration.
 The key responsibilities of the `owner` include:
-- **Managing Strategists**: Granting and revoking strategist permissions via `setStrategiest`.
 - **Configuring Royalties**: Adjusting royalty-related parameters, such as shares for pool owners, grinders, reserves, and royalty receivers, using functions like `setRoyaltyShares` and `setRoyaltyPriceShares`.
 - **Updating Protocol Parameters**: Setting deposit caps (`setTokenCap`), minimum deposits (`setMinDeposit`), and other critical limits.
 - **Managing Metadata**: Defining the base URI for the NFT metadata with `setBaseURI`.
 - **Adding Strategies**: Listing new strategies by associating `strategyId`s with factories using `setStrategyFactory`.
 - **Transferring Ownership**: Delegating contract ownership to another account, including the support for pending ownership.

-### Strategiest Role
-The `strategist` is a trusted user who can create, modify, and disable trading strategies.
-This role is crucial for managing the pool strategies and ensuring the protocol operates as intended.
-Responsibilities include:
 - **Registering Strategies**: Deploying and associating new strategy implementations using `setStrategyFactory`.
 - **Disabling Strategies**: Stopping strategies deemed invalid or harmful by calling `setStrategyStopped`.